Skip to Content

 The failure to exercise any of the rights set forth in these general terms and conditions or to demand strict compliance by the Client with any of the aforementioned obligations or stipulations shall not constitute a waiver by WAPPLI of its right to subsequently require the application of such stipulation or obligation.
 Such a waiver shall only take effect if expressed in writing.

-Version 2.1 of January 18, 2023, of the general terms and conditions of WAPPLI
+Version 3.1 of October 20, 2025, of the general terms and conditions of WAPPLI